magomimmo/opencv-start/README.md

 # opencv-start

-A Leiningen template for creating OpenCV project.
+A Leiningen template for creating OpenCV project and REPLing with them

 ## Prerequisites

-The `opencv-start` lein template requires you already installed into your local maven repository both the `opencv/opencv "2.4.7"` and `opencv/opencv-native "2.4.7"` artifacts.
+The `opencv-start` lein template requires you have already installed into your local maven repository both the `opencv/opencv "2.4.7"` and `opencv/opencv-native "2.4.7"` artifacts.

 To satisfy these requirements follow the